Tag Archive | Lake Lure Flowering Bridge

 A Japanese snowbell (Styrax japonica) that had been growing for 25 years in the Maryland garden was cut down by the family who bought the house from me.
 I loved that tree for it fragrant pendulous white flowers and for the umbrella-shaped canopy.
 It’s a great tree for shading a sunny patio.
 C’est la vie.

 That tree in Maryland seeded heavily, but there never were many seedlings popping up in the bed below it.
-I did, however, gather a few and brought them with me to North Carolina, where the grounds maintenance crew whisked them away with the loropetalum trimmings…
+I did, however, gather a few, germinated them, and then brought them with me to North Carolina, where the grounds maintenance crew whisked them away with the loropetalum trimmings…

 This species of styrax has many ornamental features in addition to the flowers and habit—the fruits will split open later in the season, revealing shiny brown seeds.
 The leaves and twigs are fine in texture, and it has a pleasing horizontal branching pattern.
 A perfect small tree!